For most users, installing and configuring Plex Media Player is straightforward.

 Tip!: You can drag the app from the Applications folder to your Dock to allow one-click access to the Plex Media Player.

-Plex Media Player runs on top of a minimal Linux OS to prove an appliance-like Plex experience on your Raspberry Pi or generic 64-bit x86-based device.
+Plex Media Player runs on top of a minimal Linux OS to provide an appliance-like Plex experience on your Raspberry Pi or generic 64-bit x86-based device.
 This results in the device starting quickly and taking you straight to the Plex Media Player interface.

 In order to support this, a bootable disk image is provided that can be written directly to an SD card for the Raspberry Pi 2 or a USB stick for the generic x86-based device such as the Intel NUC.